Arsenal21/simple-download-monitor/simple-download-monitor/readme.txt

 = 3.6.4 =
 - Switched the column location of "Title" and "Image" in the downloads admin interface.
 This helps with the downloads admin interface working better in all devices.
 - Fixed a CSS class name in the "Image" column.
-- French langauge file updated.
+- French language file updated.

 = 3.6.3 =
 - German translation file updated.
 Thanks to Thorsten.